uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 #### Module 'team'

 > [!NOTE]
-> The <b>'team'</b> module is not released/available yet.
+> The <b>team</b> module is released but development is not completed yet.

 The module <i>team</i> manages Azure DevOps project teams.
 This includes the team itself as well as dependant repository resources (e.g. team administrators or team members).

 ##### Open issues

+1) Only one group each can be configured as members or administrators, even though the attributes are lists and therefore support multiple groups.
-Two data sources are currently required to differentiate between members and administrators.
-The goal is to only need one data source and to differentiate between the resources using a filtering method.
+2) Two different data sources are necessary to differentiate between members and administrators.

+The reason for both issues is that currently <b>azuredevops_group</b> data source must be used, even though <b>azuredevops_groups</b> data source is available for handling lists.
+Unfortunately the data source has no option to further restrict the output, except for the project itself.
+Instead, all groups or all project groups are always put out.

 <pre>
 data "azuredevops_groups" "project_groups" {